More topics on this page

 Keeping some things private by not posting to social media versus posting to gain acceptance by one’s peers

-Debating an issue online with a friend or acquaintance versus talking face-to-face.
+Debating an issue online with a friend or acquaintance versus talking face-to-face

 How Parents and Caring Adults Can Support Moral Development

-The process of moral and values development in adolescence not only helps adolescents become engaged in society, it also supports optimal health.
+The process of moral development in adolescence not only helps adolescents become engaged in society, but it also supports optimal health.
 For example, research has linked faith-based participation and spirituality with positive social ties, higher self-esteem, and lower rates of substance use.
 During this time of questioning, adolescents often want to talk to parents and other adults such as coaches, teachers, and counselors.
-The four in five adolescents who attend religious services at least once a year may look to their faith tradition for supportive adults.
+Four in five adolescents who attend religious services at least once a year may look to their faith tradition for supportive adults.
 No matter what your role in young people’s lives, these tips can help you create a space where youth can thrive.

 Let adolescents explore other perspectives.
 Adolescents are curious about how their values and ideals fit in with those of other people.
 One way they can explore this is by talking and working directly with people of other ages and backgrounds.
 Adolescents also can get to know other views through music, art, books, poems, movies, and plays.
 Being comfortable with seeing and thinking about new ideas, even if they never adopt them, can help adolescents respect others’ views.

 Talk honestly and openly about your values.
 Even though it may not always seem like it, teens do care about what their adult role models think and appreciate when parents and other adults are “real” with them.
-You don’t need to wait for them to come to you to start a conversation.
+You do not need to wait for them to come to you to start a conversation.
 The news, TV shows, movies, and other media can be conversation starters.
 Sharing your story about how different life events shaped you helps adolescents process their own ideas.